doctrine/orm/en/reference/configuration.rst

 .. note::

     Do not use Doctrine without a metadata and query cache!
-    Doctrine is highly optimized for working with caches.
+    Doctrine is optimized for working with caches.
 The main parts in Doctrine that are optimized for caching are the metadata mapping information with the metadata cache and the DQL to SQL conversions with the query cache.
 These 2 caches require only an